Mechanism Design for Value Maximizers: Characterizing Mechanisms for Single-Parameter Domains

-\begin{proof} Fix other bidders' bids $b_{-i}$ and drop them for clarity.
-A value maximizer with single parameter type $t_i$ will choose a bid $b_i$ that maximizes $x_i(b_i)$ subject to $p_i(b_i)\leq t_ix_i(b_i)$.
-Thus, for any $t_i$, $p_i(t_i)$ must be high enough that no bidder who gets a smaller allocation wants to lie, i.e.
+to be the types that get a strictly smaller allocation than $v_i$ and an equal allocation respectively.
+A value maximizer with single parameter type $v_i$ will choose a bid $b_i$ that maximizes $x_i(b_i)$ subject to $p_i(b_i)\leq v_i$.
+Thus, for any $v_i$, $p_i(v_i)$ must be high enough that bidders who get a smaller allocation do not want to lie, i.e.